Hypernova-Oy/document/en/policy/koha/Koha_library_system_hosting_personal_data_processing_description.md

-# Personal Data Processing Description (PDPD) for the Koha Library System Maintenance Service
+# Personal Data Processing Description (PDPD) for the Koha Library System Hosting Service

 **Version:** 1.1.0 (2025-08-14)
 **Effective:** From 2025-09-14